← Back to dashboard

 • Requires accumulated history.
 The calculation needs at least 2 days of stored supply data.
 The 7-day average needs 8 days.
 New deployments will show limited data initially.

-Last updated: 2026-04-30 (absorption-rate methodology revised to reflect 3-day centered smoothing, edge-fallback handling, and known data artifacts).
+Last updated: 2026-06-28 (absorption-rate methodology simplified — per-bar 3-day centered smoothing removed now that snapshot timing is reliable; daily bars show raw values with pre-flagged and out-of-range days clamped to 0).
 Baselines will be recalibrated after 30 days of data collection.

 These indices are transparent, best-effort tools — not financial indicators.
 We show exactly what we measure, how we measure it, and what we cannot see.
 Use them to follow trends, not to make investment decisions.